ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Daydream and Cardboard Versions:

-Works best with daydream ready phones  but It also works with all other phone who support ARCore but quality depends on the phone sensors which are generally better in Daydream ready phones.
+Works best with daydream ready phones but it also works with all other phone who support ARCore.
+The quality depends on the phone sensors which are generally better in Daydream ready phones.
 Just download the BoxyRoomCardboard.apk or the VikingVillageCardboard.apk (Seurat) and install.
 Also install Google ARCore from the Play Store.

 <p align="center">
 <a href="https://youtu.be/EFglp19C8tg"><img width="550" height="300" src="https://user-images.githubusercontent.com/12700187/42138751-a815c4d4-7d82-11e8-90d9-ac537b67ce7b.jpg"></a>